lifehackerhansol/Guide_3DS-mkdocs-material/docs/user-guide/ntrboot/flashing-ntrboot-(nds).md

 ### Required Reading

-Before proceeding, ensure you have read all of the information on [ntrboot](ntrboot)
+Before proceeding, ensure you have read all of the information on [ntrboot](ntrboot.md)

 This method requires temporary access to a Nintendo DS or Nintendo DS Lite that is compatible with your flashcart.
 This method uses the flashcart to run the ntrboot flasher `.nds` file on your NDS.

+!!! danger "Important"
 	Note that in some rare circumstances, it may be possible for the flashing process to **brick** a counterfeit flashcart and render it permanently unusable.
 This is unlikely, but nevertheless only original listed flashcarts are supported.
 To reduce the chance of receiving a counterfeit card, it is recommended that you use a reputable site to buy your flashcart (such as [NDS Card](http://www.nds-card.net/))
-{: .notice--danger}

 ### What You Need